jamesraymusic/jamesraymusic.github.io/lyrics/without-a-song.md

 [Chorus]
 _Without a song_

-I 've got my troubles in [...]
-But sure as you know
+I've got my trouble and woe, but sure as I know
-That [...]
+The Jordan will roll
-I get a long that sure as song is in my soul
+And I'll get along, as sure as a song

-I never know
-What makes [...]
-I never know
+Is in my soul

+I'll never know, what makes the grass so tall
-What makes the rain [...]
+I'll never know, what makes the rain to fall
-I only know
-There is no love at all
+I only know, there ain't no love at all
 Without a song

 [Chorus]